Your financial aid checklist

 Apply for a Grad PLUS loan

-Graduate students who file the FAFSA may be eligible for a Grad PLUS loan, which requires a credit approval.
+Graduate students who complete the FAFSA may be eligible for a Grad PLUS loan, which requires credit approval.

 File a Special Condition Application

-If after reviewing your SAR and receiving your financial aid offer, you believe your application data does not represent your current situation, you may be eligible for reconsideration by submitting a Special Condition Application.
+If after reviewing the results of your FAFSA and receiving your financial aid offer, you believe your application data does not represent your current situation, you may be eligible for reconsideration by submitting a Special Condition Application.

 Apply for a private (alternative) loan

-File a new/revised FAFSA each year and apply separately for summer
+Complete a new FAFSA each year and apply for summer aid

-You must reapply for aid each year, as well as separately for each summer semester.
-File the new year's FAFSA each January, and let our office know (in StuInfo) before March 1 if you want aid for summer semester.
+You must reapply for financial aid each year, as well as separately for each summer session.
+Complete the FAFSA for the new aid year each October, and let our office know (in StuInfo) before March 1st if you need aid for summer.